-The Master’s degree is a 12-month full-time program including 518 hours of class activities, 1300 hours of individual and group work and a 500 hour internship.
+The Global MBA is a 12-month full-time program including 518 hours of class activities, 1300 hours of individual and group work and a 500 hour internship.

 The academic portion is divided into three terms.
 During the first term students will study the fundamentals of general management, while the second and third term will concentrate on the specific subjects of each track (please, find further information about the courses in the section ‘Courses’ below).

 II Term – III Term: January 2020 – May 2020

 A central part of the Global MBA Food & Wine experience are the numerous occasions to get in touch with the industry through company and fairs visits as well as leaders talks.
 Here are some examples:

 ALTAGAMMA CENTO MANI DI QUESTA TERRA CIBUS FESTA A VICO PITTI TASTE SIGEP VINITALY WINE2WINE